wieczorek1990/websites/README.md

 ## Notes

-* Took me 2h 50m to finish the task
+* Took me 2h 50m to do the task
+* I did not touch sorting the queryset and WebPage models